Ronnie Whelan: Liverpool

 Liverpool ended the following season trophyless, losing the League Cup Final to Arsenal and coming second to Everton in the league.
 The following year, Whelan switched to a central role following the arrival of England winger John Barnes at Anfield, supplementing the new strike partnership of Peter Beardsley and John Aldridge.
 This season saw Liverpool play an exciting brand of football and they won the league title with just two defeats all season.
-They also reached the final of the FA Cup, although Whelan missed out on the cup final as Nigel Spackman, who had won his place in the team when Whelan was injured earlier in the season was chosen ahead of him.
-Whelan's name and profile was even left out of the official match programme at Wembley for the FA Cup final against Wimbledon, which prohibitive favourites Liverpool lost 1–0 to a team who had just completed only their second season in the First Division and their 11th in the Football League.
+They also reached the final of the FA Cup, although Whelan missed out on the final as Nigel Spackman, who had won his place in the team when Whelan was injured earlier in the season was chosen ahead of him.
+Liverpool lost the final 1–0 to Wimbledon.

 An injury to club captain Alan Hansen meant that Whelan spent much of the 1988–89 season as captain of Liverpool, a role he relished as the club progressed to another challenge for a "double".
 Then the Hillsborough disaster happened, and Whelan played a key role in leading the team on and off the pitch in a difficult time.
 When Hansen recovered, Whelan maintained the captaincy for continuity purposes and it was he who lifted the FA Cup after a 3–2 win over derby rivals Everton.
 However, he missed the chance to do the same with the League title, with Arsenal taking the championship thanks to a last-minute goal from Michael Thomas on the final day of the season on goal difference.
 This meant that for the second year running Liverpool narrowly missed out on a unique second double.